 The leaves are quite large, up to 6 feet, and come in different colors from green to variegated.
 In the early fall, yellow creamy flowers bloom near the base of the plant.
 Inedible green bananas will follow giving the Japanese banana exotic appeal.

 Salvia splendens is a low maintenance herbaceous perennial originally from Brazil.
 Belonging to the Lamiaceae family, it is popularly grown as an annual due to its prolific and vibrant flowering from June until the first frost.
 The plant attracts butterflies, birds and hummingbirds.

 Salvia splendens grows well in containers or gardens.
+They are quite spectacular when used in container gardening.
 It also makes a vibrant cut flower.
 Also known as scarlet sage, it comes in variety of cultivators with average heights of 3 to 4 feet that spread forming clumps of similar dimensions.

 Traditional Scarlet sage produces bright red long tubed blossoms on straight square stems with dark green leaves.
 Today, cultivators come in a multitude of colors from bicolor, scarlet red, blue, lavender, orange and pink.

 Anthurium is a member of nearly 1000 species of Aracea family.
 Native to the Windward Islands, Colombia, Venezuelan Antilles and Ecuador, Anthurium is a beautiful indoor tropical plant that produces best results in humid, well-lit locations.

 Also known as painter’s palette, flamingo lily, flamingo flower, tailflower and laceleaf, Anthurium produces showy flowers in brilliant waxy red to shades of red.
 The majestic flamingo flowers grow on yellowish spadix or spikes.
 Leaves are heart-shaped.
 With optimal growing conditions, flowers appear all year.
 Blooms are also used in arrangements.